An official website of the State of Georgia.

 Enter your county in the search box at the top of the locator.

-Pfizer is the only COVID vaccine currently approved for children aged 16 and older..
-Please schedule an appointment at CVS or Walgreens or at one of the GEMA mass vaccination sites to ensure Pfizer vaccine is available.
+Pfizer is the only COVID vaccine currently authorized for children aged 12 through 17 years old.
+Please schedule an appointment at CVS or Walgreens to ensure Pfizer vaccine is available.

 Monday – Friday 8 AM – 8 PM ET